ScrippsDC/EMTALAPregnancy/README.md

 The code for this step is in 1_etl_nearby_text_search.py.

-After some manual review of the results returned by the simple text search, data editor Rosie Cima noticed the inspection text field had some structure we could be using to our advantage.
+After some manual review of the results returned by the simple text search, data editor Rosie Cima noticed the inspection text field was somewhat structured.
 Patients were often identified by an alias like "Patient #13", or "Patient Identifier 7", or "PI 4".
 This was often followed by a description of the patient's complaint, and then a timeline of events.

-Rosie wrote some code to do the same kind of keyword search as in the previous step, but only in the text surrounding the patient identifier -- either in the same paragraph as it, or a certain number of characters before or after.
+Rosie wrote some code to do the same kind of keyword search as in the previous step, but _only_ in the text surrounding the patient identifier -- either in the same paragraph as it, or a certain number of characters before or after.
 Because we were searching a more targeted text field, we were able to use more general key words phrases and fewer stop phrases. ([1_etl_keywords.txt]("data/manual/1_etl_keywords.txt") and [1_etl_stopphrases.txt]("data/manual/1_etl_stopphrases.txt"))

 ### Manual review for pregnant patients and turn-aways
 For accuracy, Scripps News reporters manually reviewed _every violation_ captured by either of the steps above to determine if it actually involved a pregnant patient.
 After manual review, the resulting [EMTALA_pregnancy database]("data/manual/confirmed_pregnant.xlsx") included 683 violations that totaled 417 investigations within 389 hospitals.